 Sergei Y. Tolmachev

-is an Research Professor in the College of Pharmacy, Washington State University (WSU), where he directs the U.S. Transuranium and Uranium Registries (USTUR) Research Center and the National Human Tissue Repository (NHRTR).
-The USTUR/NHRTR is a federal-grant-funded human tissue research program providing long-term follow-up of actinide biokinetics and potential health effects in nuclear workers (volunteer registrants) with accidental internal depositions of actinide elements.
-Prior to the directorship, Dr. Tolmachev managed the USTUR's radiochemistry laboratory operations and research in the fields of actinide radiochemistry and mass spectrometry, in support of internal dosimetry and actinide biokinetics research.
+is a Research Professor in the College of Pharmacy and Pharmaceutical Sciences, Washington State University, where he directs the U.S. Transuranium and Uranium Registries (USTUR) and the associated National Human Tissue Repository.
+USTUR is a federal-grant-funded human tissue research program providing long-term follow-up of actinide biokinetics and potential health effects in former nuclear workers (volunteer registrants) with accidental internal depositions of actinide elements.
+Prior to his directorship, Dr. Tolmachev managed USTUR’s radiochemistry laboratory operations and research in the fields of actinide radiochemistry and mass spectrometry, in support of internal dosimetry and actinide biokinetics research.

 Dr. Tolmachev has over 20 y of experience in the development of analytical methods, and in actinide analyses of environmental and biological samples.
-He is an expert in state-of-the-art analytical instrumentation, including various types of inductively coupled plasma mass spectrometers (ICP-MS), high performance liquid chromatography, and alpha-spectrometry systems.
-Dr. Tolmachev earned his Diploma of nuclear technology engineer (MS equivalent) at the Mendeleyev University of Chemical Technology of Russia (Moscow) in 1993, majoring in radiation and radiochemistry.
-His Master's Thesis project was completed at the Joint Institute for Nuclear Researches (JINR) in Dubna, Russia.
+He is an expert in analytical instrumentation, including various types of inductively coupled plasma mass spectrometers (ICP-MS), high performance liquid chromatography, and alpha-spectrometry systems.
+Dr. Tolmachev earned his Diploma of nuclear technology engineer (M.Sc. equivalent) at the D. Mendeleev University of Chemical Technology of Russia (Moscow) in 1993, majoring in radiochemistry.
+His Master’s thesis project was completed at the Joint Institute for Nuclear Researches (JINR) in Dubna, Russia.
 After graduation, he joined the Radioanalytical Research Group at JINR.
-In 1997, he was awarded a scholarship by the Ministry of Education, Culture and Sport of Japan for research and doctoral study at Kyushu University (Fukuoka) in the field of Environmental Radiochemistry/Radioecology.
-His research focused on 210Po, 36Cl, and 3H determination and behavior in the environment.
-He developed a radioanalytical protocol for 36Cl determination by projectile x-ray accelerator mass spectrometry.
-Dr. Tolmachev was awarded the degree of Doctor of Science (PhD equivalent) in 2001.
-He continued his scientific career with two postdoctoral fellowships in Japan: at the Japan Atomic Energy Research Institute (Tokai-mura), Department of Health Physics; and at the National Institute of Radiological Sciences (Chiba), Research Center for Radiation Safety.
-During this period, his research focused on applying ICP-MS techniques for uranium (234U, 235U, 238U) and 232Th isotopic determination in human body fluids, actinide biokinetics, and internal dose assessment.
-He established a rapid automated flow-injection ICP-MS method for uranium isotopic determination for the purpose of internal dose assessment.
-Dr. Tolmachev conducted a milestone study of the concentration and daily excretion of uranium in urine of Japanese (to better define the exposure of the Japanese population to natural uranium).
-His Japanese research also included method development to apply sector field ICP-MS to measure 226Ra in environmental samples.
+In 1997, he was awarded a scholarship by the Ministry of Education, Culture, and Sport of Japan (MONBUSHO) for research and doctoral study at Kyushu University (Fukuoka) in the field of Environmental Radiochemistry/Radioecology.
+His graduate research focused on 210Po, 36Cl, and 3H determination and behavior in the environment.
+Dr. Tolmachev was awarded the degree of Doctor of Science (Ph.D. equivalent) in 2001.
+He continued his scientific career with two postdoctoral fellowships in Japan: at the Japan Atomic Energy Research Institute, Department of Health Physics (Tokai-mura); and at the National Institute of Radiological Sciences, Research Center for Radiation Safety (Chiba).
+During this period, his research focused on applying ICP-MS techniques for uranium (234U, 235U, 238U) and 232Th determination in human body fluids, actinide biokinetics, and internal dose assessment, as well as on 226Ra determination in the environment.

-Dr. Tolmachev is an internationally recognized scientist.
-In addition to directing the USTUR, he is an Adjunct Professor at the Department of Chemistry of Laval University (Canada); a Visiting Professor at Kyushu University, Radioisotope Center (Japan); and Technical Advisor at Kyushu Environmental Evaluation Association (Japan).
-While working at WSU, he has established active scientific collaborations with the European Radiation Dosimetry Group WG-7 on Internal Dosimetry, Karlsruhe Institute of Technology (Germany), Public Health England (United Kingdom), and Radiation Protection Bureau at Health Canada, as well as with the leading U.S. laboratories such as Pacific Northwest National Laboratory and Radiation Emergency Assistance Center/Training Site.
+Dr. Tolmachev is a member of the Board of Trustees of the Herbert M. Parker Foundation and serves on the Editorial Board of the Japanese Journal of Health Physics.
+He is a technical advisor at Kyushu Environmental Evaluation Association (Fukuoka, Japan).
+Dr. Tolmachev has active collaborations with the European Radiation Dosimetry Group (EURADOS) WG-7 on Internal Dosimetry, Karlsruhe Institute of Technology (Germany), Public Health England (United Kingdom), and Radiation Protection Bureau at Health Canada (Canada), as well as with the leading U.S. research institutions such as Pacific Northwest National Laboratory, Los Alamos National Laboratory, and Radiation Emergency Assistance Center/Training Site.

 Lawrence W. Townsend